-Advancing innovation for autonomous vehicles
+Advancing innovation for autonomous vehicle safety technology

 Advancements in automated vehicle technologies have the potential to completely change the landscape for commuters, commercial fleets and shared mobility providers while dramatically reducing the loss of life each day in roadway crashes.
 The promised benefits of autonomous vehicles are significant, however, the complexities of full driving automation, paired with the sheer number of competitors with widely different algorithmic solutions, introduce considerable safety challenges.
 As such, many have yet to develop trust in the technology.